kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 format.
 A partitioned dataset can provide a list of partitions (described later).

-Upon creation of a dataset, a `PartitionStrategy` may be provided.
+When creating of a dataset, a `PartitionStrategy` may be provided.
 A partition strategy is a list of one or more partition functions that, when applied to an attribute of an entity, produce a value used to decide in which partition an entity should be written.
 Different partition function implementations exist,